AkaHitsuji/wuxiaworld_trawler/README.md

 python create_ebook.py --book [book_name]
 ```

+### List of commands
+For download.py:
+-V or --version || show program version
+-U or --url || takes in novel url as a parameter
+-S or --start || start downloading from this chapter number
+-P or --path || file path to save wuxia novel

+For create_ebook.py:
+-V or --version || show program version
+-B or --book || takes in book name
+-P or --path || file path to save wuxia novel

+### Examples with parameters
 If you wish to update your previously downloaded folder with the latest chapters, run the following line:

 ```